JaccoR/hass-entso-e/README.md

 Custom component for Home Assistant to fetch energy prices and information of all European countries from the ENTSO-e Transparency Platform (https://transparency.entsoe.eu/).
 Day ahead energy prices are added as a sensor and can be used in automations to switch equipment.
 24 Hour forecast of the energy prices is in the sensors attributes.

-This integration is in a very early state and a work in progress.

 #### API Access
 You need an ENTSO-e Restful API key for this integration.
 To request this API key, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.